Special forces of Ukraine: Russo-Ukrainian War

 On 26 May 2014 Russian insurgents launched an attack taking Donetsk Airport, the nation's second busiest airport at the time.
 For the first time in the conflict Ukrainian forces responded almost immediately instead of waiting several days by launching airstrikes from Su-25 aircraft and launching Mi-24 gunships to suppress the attackers.
-Spetsnaz forces as well as airborne troops were airlifted to the scene to battle the insurgents for the airport starting the First Battle of Donetsk Airport.
+Special forces as well as airborne troops were airlifted to the scene to battle the insurgents for the airport starting the Battle of Donetsk Airport.

 With the help of air support government forces drove out insurgents by the next day and took control of the airport.
 This was the first successful operation in the war in Donbas, as prior to this insurgent forces were accustomed to quick victories and government forces typically took several days to respond to attacks.
 After the battle many foreigners including Chechen terrorists were revealed to have fought against Ukrainian forces.

-In May and June 2014 Special Forces units were involved in aiding regular army and National Guard Units in the First Battle of Mariupol.
+In May and June 2014, special forces units were involved in aiding regular army and National Guard Units in the First Battle of Mariupol.
 By this time Russian separatists had captured most of Donetsk Oblast as far north as Yampil', although government troops retained control of key points such as Kramatorsk and Donetsk airfields.
 Insurgents then spread south toward Mariupol, the second largest city in the Donbas.

 On 17 April 2014, a large group of several hundred separatists attempted to storm a military base in Mariupol.
 The Ukrainian military counterattacked and an Omega special forces unit was air lifted unto the scene to help local troops drive back the attackers.
 During the failed assault 63 separatists were captured and three killed.
 The Omega special forces group was then tasked with protecting Mariupol for the remainder of the First Battle of Mariupol.

 On 9 May 2014, separatists stormed the city police headquarters.
 Omega and National Guard Units attempted to recapture the building but Ukrainian forces eventually retreated outside the city and cordoned off the city limits with check points.
 On 13 June, Omega special forces, along with National Guard units, Azov Battalion and Dnipro Battalion stormed the city.
-In the ensuing 6 hour battle government troops recaptured all buildings from separatists and hoisted the Ukrainian flag over the city hall.
+In the ensuing 6-hour battle government troops recaptured all buildings from separatists and hoisted the Ukrainian flag over the city hall.

 Ukraine's special forces have also carried out several operations deep into rebel held territory, operating in the cities of Donetsk and Luhansk.

-Spetsnaz forces have also been responsible for locating and neutralizing terrorist cells operating deep inside of Ukraine, clearing cities that had been recaptured from insurgents, as well as searching for potential saboteurs.
+Special forces have also been responsible for locating and neutralizing terrorist cells operating deep inside of Ukraine, clearing cities that had been recaptured from insurgents, as well as searching for potential saboteurs.
 In May, the SBU raided and arrested several potential saboteurs in the Odesa region.